 The best way to ensure that all readers have activities that are perfect for them is with editable sight word activities.

 How do editable activities work?

 Editable sight word activities are a huge time saver.
-When I need centers that have the right words for my kids, editable packs are my ‘go to’.
+When I need centers that have the right words for my kids, editable packs are my ‘go-to’.
 I can easily create a range of sight word practice activities, all with the words I need.

 To make a sight word center, I type in the words I want and they’re generated onto every activity.
-The best things is, I only need to do this once.
+The best thing is, I only need to do this once.
 There’s no going to every activity separately and typing in my words.

 I print off what I need and save the pack.
 If I don’t want those words again I just close it.
 When the pack is reopened, the editable field is clear.
 It’s then ready to type in the words I need for another reading group or child.

 As quickly as that, I have sight word activities that are differentiated for the needs of every child in my class.